The Role of Feedback Loops in Continuous Improvement

 That tone shows up in everyday behavior.
 Managers who ask for input, respond directly, and follow through on fixes make it clear that feedback has value.
 Recognition matters too.
 When employees contribute ideas that improve a process, that contribution should be visible and appreciated.
 People repeat what gets noticed.

-Leveraging Technology to Enhance Feedback Loops
+Using Technology to Strengthen Feedback Loops

 Technology makes feedback loops faster and easier to manage.
-Customer relationship management tools, project management platforms, and survey systems can all help organizations gather input in a more organized way.
+Customer relationship tools, project management platforms, and survey systems can all help organizations gather input in a more organized way.
 They reduce friction, which means more people actually participate.

 The biggest advantage of technology is speed.
 Data can be collected, sorted, and reviewed far faster than with manual processes.
 That gives leaders a better chance to respond while the issue is still fresh.
 It also makes it easier to see trends across time rather than treating each complaint or comment as an isolated event.